-I, acknowle dge receipt of the Bonner County Vehicle Use Policy, adopted on Ma Please initial each sta tement below if it is true.
-I understand tha t it is my responsibility to read d and understand the contents of this Policy. provisions of this Polic y duties of employment in conformance with the egulations, policies or procedures imposed by cose to read the Policy.
-I understand tha t this Policy may be modified without prior notice to me.
-I understand tha modification. t should this Policy be modifie ed that I will be provided with a copy of the DATED this day of , 20 (Employee) Driver's Licens e Number Issuing State
+I, Policy, adopted on May 11, 2017 e receipt of the Bonner County Vehicle Use Please initial each statement belo ow if it is true.
+I understand that it is my re sponsibility to read a nd understand the contents of this Policy. • additional rules, regu duties of employment in conformance with the lations, policies or procedures imposed by se to read the Policy.
+I understand that this Policy / may be modified wit thout prior notice to me.
+I understand that should thi modification. s Policy be modified that I will be provided with a copy of the DATED this day of , 20 (En nployee) Driver's License Number Issuing State